Parties shall take into full consideration, in the implementation of the commitments of the Convention, the specific needs and concerns of developing

 measures.
 Response measures are further being addressed in the context of the Bali Roadmap process, the

-Cancun Agreements and the Durban Outcome as outlined below.
+Cancun Agreements and the Durban Outcome.